movementlabsxyz/ffs/sdk/cli/README.md

 - `mcr`: uses the `mcr` sub-protocol
 - `network` and `coordinator`: some parameters the sub-protocol
 - `eth anvil up`: uses Ethereum Anvil local testnet
-- `using`: uses the example config file
+- `using --config-path ./example/using.json`: uses the example config file
-- passes the fork url to anvil
+- `-- --fork-url http://localhost:8545`: passes the fork url to anvil

 ## CLI Conventions